 If you make this recipe, I’d love to see pics of your creations on Instagram, Facebook and Twitter!
 Hashtag them #natashaskitchen

 Love Tacos?
-Don’t miss our most popular taco recipes here (the beef bulgogi and shrimp tacos are completely swoon worthy!)
+Don’t miss our most popular taco recipes here (the ground beef tacos, beef bulgogi tacos and shrimp tacos are completely swoon worthy!)

 I’m so tempted to make these again for dinner tonight.
 I will never stop loving this recipe!
 I hope you all love it as much as we do.